Bryan-Guner-Backup/WULF/btcd/README.md

-btcd
+# btcd
-====

 [![Build Status](https://travis-ci.org/btcsuite/btcd.png?branch=master)]
 (https://travis-ci.org/btcsuite/btcd)

 btcd is an alternative full node bitcoin implementation written in Go (golang).

 This project is currently under active development and is in a Beta state.
 It is extremely stable and has been in production use for over 6 months as of May 2014, however there are still a couple of major features we want to add before we come out of beta.

 It properly downloads, validates, and serves the block chain using the exact rules (including bugs) for block acceptance as Bitcoin Core.
 We have taken great care to avoid btcd causing a fork to the block chain.
 It passes all of the 'official' block acceptance tests (https://github.com/TheBlueMatt/test-scripts) as well as all of the JSON test data in the Bitcoin Core code.

 It also relays newly mined blocks, maintains a transaction pool, and relays individual transactions that have not yet made it into a block.
 It ensures all transactions admitted to the pool follow the rules required by the block chain and also includes the same checks which filter transactions based on miner requirements ("standard" transactions) as Bitcoin Core.

-One key difference between btcd and Bitcoin Core is that btcd does *NOT* include wallet functionality and this was a very intentional design decision.
+One key difference between btcd and Bitcoin Core is that btcd does _NOT_ include wallet functionality and this was a very intentional design decision.
 See the blog entry [here](https://blog.conformal.com/btcd-not-your-moms-bitcoin-daemon) for more details.
 This means you can't actually make or receive payments directly with btcd.
 That functionality is provided by the [btcwallet](https://github.com/btcsuite/btcwallet) and [btcgui](https://github.com/btcsuite/btcgui) projects which are both under active development.